lkuper/CSE290Q-2019-09/course-overview.md

 ### Choosing topics to present

-By next Monday, if you haven't done so yet, you should email me with a list of three to five [readings](readings.html) you'd like to present.
+By next Monday, if you haven't done so yet, you should email me with a list of two to four [readings](readings.html) you'd like to present.
 I'll do my best to assign everyone the readings they want to present.

-If you have trouble coming up with three to five readings you want to present, pick from the ["further reading" section](readings.html#further-reading) instead; if there's enough interest in those, then we can promote them to the regular schedule.
+If you have trouble coming up with two to four readings you want to present, pick from the ["further reading" section](readings.html#further-reading) instead; if there's enough interest in those readings, then we can promote them to the regular schedule.

 ### Advice on giving good talks